Also known as Pillar Point

 • outcrop-level geographic resolution

 When: Clallam Formation, Chattian (28.1 - 23.0 Ma)

-• SPECIFIC STRATIGRAPHY: Monterey shale and sandstone.
+• SPECIFIC STRATIGRAPHY: Monterey sandstone.
 GENERAL STRATIGRAPHY: The Clallam Formation is a predominantly marine sandstone with minor conglomerate and siltstone exposed along the Strait of Juan de Fuca in northwestern Washington.
 Marine molluscs occur throughout the 600 to 800 m thick formation but are especially abundant in the lowermost 240 m.
 Pillarian Stage age, a provincial time stratigraphic unit of late early Miocene age.
 Revised to Chattian following more recent work [Hendy, 7/2016].

 • bed-level stratigraphic resolution

-Environment/lithology: offshore; lithified shale and sandstone
+Environment/lithology: offshore; lithified sandstone

 Size class: macrofossils

 Collection methods: surface (float), surface (in situ),